Imprints of the nuclear symmetry energy on the tidal deformability of neutron stars: Partially constrained equation of state of neutron-rich matter with the MDI (momentum-dependent interaction)

-We emphasize that the EOS of SNM with the MDI interaction is constrained by the available data on collective flow and kaon production in relativistic heavy-ion collisions~\cite{Danielewicz:2002pu} (see, e.g., Fig. 1 in Ref.~\cite{Krastev:2008PLB}), while the $E_{sym}(\rho)$ is constrained around the saturation density by isospin diffusion data ~\cite{Tsang04} to be between that with $x=0$ and $x=-1$ \cite{Li:2005jy,Li:2005sr}.
+We emphasize that the EOS of SNM with the MDI interaction is constrained by the available data on collective flow and kaon production in relativistic heavy-ion collisions~\cite{Danielewicz:2002pu} (see, e.g., Fig. 1 in Ref.~\cite{Krastev:2008PLB}), while the $E_{sym}(\rho)$ is constrained around the saturation density by isospin diffusion data ~\cite{Tsang04} to be between that with $x=-1$ and $x=0$ \cite{Li:2005jy,Li:2005sr}.
 Such a MDI EOS constrained by the terrestrial laboratory data has been used in various calculations of neutron star properties and astrophysical phenomena since about 2006.
 For example, it has been used to constrain the neutron star radius~\cite{Li:2005sr} with an estimated range consistent with the observational data.
 More quantitatively, corresponding to the parameter $x$ between 0 and -1, the MDI EOS predicted a radius of 11.5 km $< R_{1.4} < 13.6$ km for a canonical neutron star of mass 1.4$M_{\odot}$~\cite{Li:2005sr}.
 This result was later found consistent with estimates using the spin rate of the fastest pulsar PSR-J1748-2446ad \cite{Hes06}, thermonuclear bursts on neutron star surfaces and spectra of neutron stars in quiescence~\cite{Steiner14}.
-Interestingly, the upper limit of $R_{1.4}<14$ km at the 90\% confidence level set very recently by the GW170817 is consistent with but less restrictive than the existing constraints on the radii of canonical neutron stars mentioned above.
-Since the correlation between the radii of neutron stars and sizes of neutron-skins of heavy nuclei has been an interesting topic in exploring the EOS of neutron-rich matter using the multi-messenger approach~\cite{chuck}, it is worth noting that the size of neutron-skin in $^{208}$Pb was predicted to be 0.22 fm and 0.28 fm with the MDI EOS of $x=0$ and -1, respectively~\cite{Li:2005sr}.
+Interestingly, the limits of 10.5 km $\leq R_{\{1,2\}} \leq$ 13.3 km at the 90\% credible level, for the component masses between 1.16 and 1.60 $M_{\odot}$, determined very recently by the refined analysis of the the GW170817 observation \cite{Abbott:2018exr} are consistent with but less restrictive than the existing constraints on the radii of canonical neutron stars mentioned above.
+Since the correlation between the radii of neutron stars and sizes of neutron-skins of heavy nuclei has been an interesting topic in exploring the EOS of neutron-rich matter using the multi-messenger approach~\cite{chuck}, it is worth noting that the size of neutron-skin in $^{208}$Pb was predicted to be 0.22 fm and 0.28 fm with the MDI EOS of $x=0$ and $x=-1$, respectively~\cite{Li:2005sr}.
 The constrained MDI EOS was also applied to study the possible time variation of the gravitational constant $G$~\cite{Krastev:2007en} with the help of the {\it gravitochemical heating} approach developed by Jofre et al.~\cite{Jofre:2006ug}.
-In addition, it was also used to limit a number of other global, transport and thermal properties of both static and rapidly rotating neutron stars~\cite{Krastev:2008PLB,KLW2,WKL:2008ApJ,Newton,Junxu}.
+In addition, it was also used to limit a number of other global, transport and thermal properties of both static and rapidly rotating neutron stars \cite{Krastev:2008PLB,KLW2,WKL:2008ApJ,Newton,Junxu}.